GOV.UK response: 1 October 2030Private LandlordsLast reviewed 18 June 2026

 Smart heating controls / TRVs£200 – £600+1–3 SAP ptsNo

 SAP points are approximate and depend on property size, construction and baseline rating.
-Get an accurate projection with our ROI calculator.
+Build an indicative planning view with your Health Score.

-Enter your rental address and get an instant EPC check, energy score, and personalised compliance roadmap — no sign-up needed.
+Enter your rental address and get an indicative EPC check, estimated Health Score, and planning roadmap — not legal advice.

 Frequently Asked Questions